 Screen 11: The markers are clickable and will display the date and time the measurement was done and the pollution source or the comment made.
-Screen 10: Click the icon in the upper left corner and select the perception you want to look at.

 Screen 12: Example of screen showing the details of a marker.

 14 Annex I: VESNA Personal Air Quality Pack